 And mountain crags: so shalt thou see and hear

 Of that eternal language, which thy God

 Utters, who from eternity doth teach

 Himself in all, and all things in himself.

 Great universal Teacher! he shall mould

 Thy spirit, and by giving make it ask.

 Thus, you, my child, shall see the lovely shapes and hear the intelligible sounds of Nature’s eternal language uttered by God: He lives in eternal Heaven, yet reflects Himself in all things and creatures.
 He also contains all things in Himself.
-As Nature, he is the great universal teacher to living creatures: He shall mould your spirit through his influences.
+As Nature, he is the great universal teacher to living creatures: He shall mold your spirit through his influences.
 He shall give you Nature sweet company whose delights make you ask for more and more.

 Therefore all seasons shall be sweet to thee,